xHain-hackspace/xhain-website/README.md

 ## Calendar

 The calendar is managed by [Nextcloud](https://files.x-hain.de/apps/calendar/dayGridMonth/now).
 For your convenience (old) data is available in `data/calendar.json`.
-If you want to update the information you can run `./download_calendar.sh`.
+If you want to update the information you can run `python3 download_calendar.sh`.